jerela/OpenSimLive/README.md

 This method takes a vector of XsQuaternion objects as its input.
 If any IMUs have new data, it updates the quaternion orientation values in the vector for that IMU.
 In any case the input vector is returned.

+### DelsysDataReader

+This class establishes the connection to Delsys Trigno Avanti inertial measurement units and acquires orientation and EMG data from them.

+#### DelsysDataReader::updateQuaternionData()

+This method creates a time series table of quaternions for a single frame.
+The quaternions represent orientations of Delsys Trigno Avanti sensors, supporting a maximum of 16 sensors.

+Although the quaternion bytes for each sensor in the byte stream are in ascending order, the method may start reading this bytestream at any point, not only in the beginning.
+Therefore the first quaternion this method reads does not necessarily represent the orientation of the first sensor.
+Initially the method will assume this to be the case, and form a vector of initial detected sensor indices.
+These indices are compared to the sensor indices given in <active_sensors> in OpenSimLive/Config/DelsysMappings.xml and incremented until they match, and the number of increments is used as an "offset" to determine the actual sensor indices from the detected byte stream.

+For example, if we use sensors 1, 2 and 3, but the method starts reading the byte stream from the third quaternion, the detected sensor indices before correction are 1, 15 and 16.
+After each incrementation step, we compare the results to the indices given in the config file.
+Therefore after the first incrementation we have 2, 16 and 1, which doesn't match the actual sensor indices even after sorting.
+After the second incrementation we have 3, 1 and 2 which after sorting is 1, 2 and 3.
+This matches the sensor indices in the config file, and we now know that the first detected quaternion actually belonged to the third sensor.

+Now imagine that we use sensors 1, 2, 3, 4, 9, 10, 11 and 12.
+If the method starts reading the byte stream from the quaternion of sensor 9, it is detected as sensor 1 and without any offset incrementation we detect sensors 1, 2, 3, 4, 9, 10, 11 and 12, even though the actual indices of the sensors are 9, 10, 11, 12, 1, 2, 3 and 4.
+The method will return quaternions assigned to the wrong sensor indices.
+Therefore when selecting your sensors, you should avoid index sequences that contain this kind of symmetry.

+### IMUHandler

+This class can be used as a "generic data reader" class for IMUs.
+It is used in **test_common** to invoke methods from DelsysDataReader or XsensDataReader.
+Because of slight differences in the working principles of DelsysDataReader and XsensDataReader, the methods invoked by IMUHandler are not always exactly identical to the methods invoked by the corresponding data reader class.

 ### ThreadPoolContainer

 This class controls the number of worker threads during multithreading and works as an interface to access the ThreadPool class.
 When constructed with an integer parameter N, ThreadPoolContainer creates a ThreadPool object with N worker threads.
 This class ensures that the user has control over how many worker threads run at a time.